avengers-p7/Avengers_P7_Documents/Application_CI/Design/Feature document of GitLab.md

 ***

 ## Why Use GitLab:
-GitLab for an integrated solution to version control, collaboration, and CI/CD, simplifying the software development process and improving overall efficiency.
+GitLab offers an all-in-one solution for version control, collaboration, and Continuous Integration/Continuous Deployment (CI/CD).
+By consolidating these essential aspects of software development into a single platform, GitLab streamlines the development process and enhances overall efficiency.
+Teams can manage their source code, collaborate seamlessly, and automate testing and deployment workflows within a unified environment, leading to a more streamlined and productive software development lifecycle.

+***

 ## Feature of GitLab:
 | Feature	| Description |